Bowser: Development

-Miyamoto named him 大魔王 クッパ Daimaō Kuppa.
+Bowser's original working name was "Boss Creeper" (ボス クリーパー Bosu Kurīpā), after the Shellcreepers, the predecessors to the Koopa race, from Mario Bros.
+Miyamoto then named him 大魔王 クッパ Daimaō Kuppa.
 Kuppa came from the Japanese name for 국밥, gukbap, a Korean dish.
 Miyamoto had also considered the names ユッケ Yukke and ビビンバ Bibinba, also Japanese names of Korean dishes (육회 yukhoe and 비빔밥 bibimbap respectively).
-For the later North American release of the game, which also introduced the anglicized spelling Koopa, the character was named "Bowser".
-The Korean name for the character Bowser/Kuppa is not Gukbap, but 쿠파 Kupa, which is essentially a phonetic round-trip translation.
+For the later North American release of the game, which also introduced the anglicized spelling "Koopa", the character was named Bowser.
+His Korean name is not Gukbap, but 쿠파 Kupa, which is essentially a phonetic round-trip translation.
 The name was anglicized to Kuppa rather than Koopa in the Japanese versions up until the release of Super Mario World.

-Bowser was once imagined as an upright Koopa Troopa with spines on his back and fangs, according to the oldest known design.
-During the development of Super Mario Bros., Miyamoto contemplated commissioning the game's art to a manga artist or illustrator.
-However, due to a lack of time, he created the game's original box art himself.
-Bowser is depicted in this artwork in a way that differs from later renditions, with the most noticeable differences being his gray-blue complexion and lack of horns.
-Miyamoto received inspiration for the character's appearance from an anime film version of the Chinese novel Journey to the West, which was renamed Alakazam the Great during the film's Ameri period.
-Yōichi Kotabe based Bowser's final design on the Chinese softshell turtle, which he recognized to be a highly aggressive kind of turtle, reflecting Bowser's short temper.
+It is currently unconfirmed how the character received the English language name "Bowser", or who gave him this name, although there are multiple competing theories.
+Matthew Byrd of Den of Geek noted that one theory comes from "Bowser" being a popular name for pets at the time, while another suggests that Miyamoto himself chose the name because both "Bowser" and Bibinba start with B. Another theory still relates to the origins of the surname "Bowser", derived from a Norman greeting meaning "good sir", and that it may be used ironically for the character given his diabolical nature.

+Within early comics and potentially in the Super Smash Bros. series, Bowser has been compared to Gamera, the iconic fictional turtle kaiju with the abilities to breathe fire as well as fly by hiding in his shell and spinning it; Bowser's ability to perform the latter is called "Gamera Attack" (ガメラアタック, Gamera Attakku).